weavolutionmage/drachenwald/royals/drachenwald-succession.md

 * LII 2019-1 William and Isabetta, AS LIII
 * LIII 2019-2 Vitus and Isabel, AS LIV
 * LIV 2020-1 Eirkr and Jacquelina, AS LIV (The long reign, LIV, LV, LVI)
+* LV 2022-1 Morales and Eila, AS LVI